This is an accordion element with a series of buttons that open and close related content panels.

 What kind of funding is available through this program?

-Are there joint faculty who teach in both Afro-American and English?
+Are there joint faculty who teach in both African American Studies and English?

 We hope to increase the number of joint faculty in the future.
-The Afro-American Studies Department currently cross-lists several advanced courses with the English Department that are open to English Department graduate students.
+The African American Studies Department currently cross-lists several advanced courses with the English Department that are open to English Department graduate students.

 Is the Bridge Program only for minority candidates?